MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups-commands.md

 | MyWorkloadGroup   | aaduser=e2056bdc-5448-4999-8b9b-1ebf9dd1e62b;94918272-e999-45a6-81f1-85f0428dad53 | RequestCount       | 120      | 15       | 00:01:00   | 2020-11-04 22:38:54.0000000 |
 | MyWorkloadGroup   | aaduser=e2056bdc-5448-4999-8b9b-1ebf9dd1e62b;94918272-e999-45a6-81f1-85f0428dad53 | TotalCpuSeconds    | 32500    | 22584    | 01:00:00   | 2020-11-04 22:38:54.0000000 |

-## Example
+## Example -- GIVE EXPLANATION

-The following set of commands:
+This example does the following steps:

 1. Creates a workload group named `My Workload Group`.
 1. Creates a `request_classification` policy that classifies requests with the following characteristics to `My Workload Group`:
-    1. The request is a query.
+    * The request is a query.
-    1. The current principal is an AAD user, and is a member of the AAD group `MyGroup@contoso.com`.
+    * The current principal is an AAD user, and is a member of the AAD group `MyGroup@contoso.com`.
-    1. The current application is named `Kusto.Explorer`.
+    * The current application is named `Kusto.Explorer`.
-    1. The current database is named `My Database`.
+    * The current database is named `My Database`.
 1. Applies the following **request limits** to requests classified to `My Workload Group`:
-    1. Default data scope: hot cache (caller *can't* relax the limit in client request properties).
+    * Default data scope: hot cache (caller *can't* relax the limit in client request properties).
-    1. Maximum records in result set: 100,000 (caller *can* relax the limit in client request properties).
+    * Maximum records in result set: 100,000 (caller *can* relax the limit in client request properties).
-    1. Maximum size of result set: 50 MB (caller *can* relax the limit in client request properties).
+    * Maximum size of result set: 50 MB (caller *can* relax the limit in client request properties).
-    1. Maximum execution time: 1 minute (caller *can't* relax the limit in client request properties).
+    * Maximum execution time: 1 minute (caller *can't* relax the limit in client request properties).
 1. Applies the following **request rate limits** to requests classified to `My Workload Group`:
-    1. Maximum number of concurrent requests: 10.
+    * Maximum number of concurrent requests: 10.
-    1. Maximum number of concurrent requests per principal: 3.
+    * Maximum number of concurrent requests per principal: 3.
-    1. Total number of requests per minute per principal: 12.
+    * Total number of requests per minute per principal: 12.

 Any other request is classified to the `default` workload group.
 Request limits that aren't defined in `My Workload Group`'s policy are taken from the `default` workload group's policy.